tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

 ~~~~
 {:#inter-domain-discovery-tree title="Inter-domain Link Discovery"}

-It is also worth noting that the inter-domain links can also be TE (e.g. an OTN UNI) or non-TE (e.g., an Ethernet UNI) as well as multi-function links, supporting both TE and non-TE technologies, such as the links, described in {{Section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN or Ethernet or SDH link.
+It is also worth noting that the inter-domain links can also be TE (e.g. an OTN link) or non-TE (e.g., an Ethernet link) as well as multi-function links, supporting both TE and non-TE technologies, such as the links, described in {{Section 4.4 of ?I-D.ietf-ccamp-transport-nbi-app-statement}}, which can be configured either OTN or Ethernet or SDH link.

 The profiled YANG data model shown in {{inter-domain-discovery-tree}} can also be used with technology-specific augmentations, as described in {{augmentations}}.
-Technology-specific augmentations can for example describe the capability of the TP to be configured as a UNI for the types of services supported by the UNI (e.g., L2VPN/L3VPN).
+Technology-specific augmentations can for example describe the capability of the TP to be support different types of services (e.g., L2VPN/L3VPN).

 For example, in {{?I-D.ietf-ccamp-eth-client-te-topo-yang}},
 the eth-svc container is defined to
 represent the capabilities of the Termination Point (TP) to be
-configured as an Ethernet UNI, together with the Ethernet
+configured as an Ethernet link, together with the Ethernet
 classification and VLAN operations supported by that TP.

 The {{?I-D.ietf-ccamp-otn-topo-yang}} provides another example, where:

 -  the client-svc container is defined to represent the capabilities
-   of the TP to be configured as an transparent client UNI (e.g.,
+   of the TP to be configured as an transparent client TP (e.g.,
    STM-N, Fiber Channel or transparent Ethernet);

 -  the OTN technology-specific Link Termination Point (LTP)